TV networks pledge parent guidance to shows on Web

 Television networks currently issue voluntary notices at the start of each show advising on sexual, language and violence content and whether shows are appropriate for all viewers, those over 14, or 17 and older.

-But such guidelines have not until now been available for TV shows streamed on the Web or on sites such as Netflix and Hulu, which are increasingly popular among teens.
+But such guidelines have not until now been available for TV shows streamed on the Web or on sites like Netflix and Hulu, which are increasingly popular among teens.

 The TV Parental Guidelines Monitoring Board found in an April study that 61 percent of U.S. teens watch TV programs on a laptop, videogame player or a device other than a TV set.